noraworld/noraworld/README.md

 ### Hi there 👋
 My name is Kosuke Aoki (青木 宏祐) and I’m Japanese.
-I’m born and raised in Japan.
+I was born and raised in Japan.

 ### Personal History